-for each model in Fig. 5(b), which was averaged over ten trajectories with different initial equilibrium configurations.
-There is at least an order of magnitude difference between the transition rates of the two pairs of models.
-Remarkably, the IPL and mBLJ models are also separated by an order of magnitude difference, indicating that in the mBLJ model-where a 1000-particle system at a viscous state point transitions between different basins of the PEL once every ballistic time-the potential energy landscape is already appreciably more intricate than in the IPL model.
-We include movies of representative inherent structure trajectories for all models in the supplementary material.
+The contrast between different models is striking; in the IPL and mBLJ models, the system resides in a single inherent state for a substantial period of time.
+In the SS and SW models however, the system makes transitions at a rate far higher than the inverse of any intrinsic microscopic timescale.
+To quantify this observation, we plot the reduced inherent state transition rate $\Gamma t{\rm vib} N_0 / N$ for each model in Fig. 5(b), which was averaged over ten trajectories with different initial equilibrium configurations.\ There is at least an order of magnitude difference between the transition rates of the two pairs of models.
+Remarkably, the IPL and mBLJ models are also separated by an order of magnitude difference, indicating that in the mBLJ model - where a 1000-particle system at a viscous state point transitions between different basins of the PEL once every ballistic time - the potential energy landscape is already appreciably more intricate than in the IPL model.
+We include movies of representative inherent-state trajectories for all models in the Supple-